clijockey/phoenix-dashboard/README.md

     * Org Owner + Contacts
     * Foundation Name/country etc.

 ## Goals
+The goal of this work is to provide a way for customers to visualise data from foundations, in a single point,

 ## Anti-Goals
  * Not duplicate Healthwatch functionality (although might extract data from Healthwatch)
  * Not duplicate Metrics functionality
  * Duplicate any other existing Pivotal tool, if the functionality does not work as required then feedback to that team should be provided
+ * Calling this a "single pane of glass"